tommyeastman/graphqlGrider/README.md

 export default graphql(query)(SongList);
 ```

+# Queries vs Mutations
+Queries give you access to props.data
+Mutations give you access to props.mutate

 # React
 Need to provide a key to every item that we render in a list